How to save money on Halloween costumes

 It’s the first week of October, and that means Halloween is coming!
 I love Halloween.
-There’s just something exciting about dressing up like someone else.
+There’s just something exciting about dressing up as someone else.
 Especially zombies.
-Zombie costumes are my favourite.
+Zombie costumes are my favorite.

 The thing about Halloween costumes is that they are often quite expensive.
 Have you seen the cost of these things lately?
 Last year I saw a little dragon costume for a toddler – it was $65.
 Sixty-five dollars!
 For a tiny little costume.
 Ridiculous.